sooftware/kospeech/README.md

 <img src="https://user-images.githubusercontent.com/42150335/85176859-c4467d00-b2b5-11ea-9fe1-4981cfa4bc0e.png">

-Our architecture based on Seq2seq with Attention.
+Our architecture based on Listen Attend and Spell.

-`Attention mechanism` helps finding speech alignment.
-We apply (`location-aware` / `multi-head`) attention which you can choose.
-Location-aware attention proposed in `Attention Based Models for Speech Recognition` paper and Multi-headed attention proposed in `Attention Is All You Need` paper.
-You can choose between these two options as `attn_mechanism` option.
-Please [check](https://sooftware.github.io/KoSpeech/notes/opts.html) this page.
+Our project can be trained with serveral options.
+You can choose the CNN extractor from (`ds2` /`vgg`), You can choose attention mechanism from (`location-aware`, `multi-head`) attention.
+Also, You can choose feature extraction method from (`spectrogram`, `mel-spectrogram`, `mfcc`).
+In addition to this, You can see a varietu of options [here](https://sooftware.github.io/KoSpeech/notes/opts.html).

 We mainly referred to following papers.

  [「Listen, Attend and Spell」](https://arxiv.org/abs/1508.01211)